 The main difference between this paddle and the more expensive Head options is that the Elite comes with the company’s “Ergo” grip (compared to the Head “Comfort” grip on the more expensive Head paddles).

-The Elite also do NOT have the “Extreme Spin Texture” that is featured on the Head “Pro” and “Tour” paddle faces.
+The Elite also does NOT have the “Extreme Spin Texture” that is featured on the Head “Pro” and “Tour” paddle faces.
 So if you are looking for a more affordable budget paddle and are willing to pass up the nicer grip and not really worried yet about adding spin on your shots, the Extreme Elite could be a good starter option for you.

 Pro-Lite Sports Classic Composite Pickleball Paddle